 - 1. Click a snapshot from the Audited SQL Servers tree on the left. - 2.
 Select the Role Permissions tab. - 3.
-Select a database to analyze by either typing the database name into this box or by clicking the ellipsis button database you want to analyze, and then clicking OK. - 4.
-Select a role to analyze by either typing the name of the role into the field or by clicking the ellipsis button want to analyze, and then clicking OK. - 5.
+Select a database to analyze by either typing the database name into this box or by clicking the ellipsis button selecting the database you want to analyze, and then clicking OK. - 4.
+Select a role to analyze by either typing the name of the role into the field or by clicking the ellipsis button , selecting the role you want to analyze, and then clicking OK. - 5.
 Click the Show Permissions button to see the results.